-The Academies of Math & Science fully comply with the requirements of Part B of the Individuals with Disabilities Education Act (IDEA) and strive to provide meaningful participation for every student with disabilities in the general education under our inclusion model.
+The Academies of Math & Science fully comply with the requirements of Part B of the Individuals with Disabilities Education Act (IDEA) and strive to provide meaningful participation for every student with disabilities in the general education population under our inclusion model.
 The inclusion of SPED students in our full academic program is facilitated through direct services, consultation, and support offered Special Education Teachers and Special Education support staff.

 Homework is an essential part of our school program.
 Students are assigned homework daily (amount varies from grade to grade).
-Homework reinforces and extends learning initiated in the classroom, instills good work ethic in students, and builds critical project completion habits.
+Homework reinforces and extends learning initiated in the classroom, instills a good work ethic in students, and builds critical project completion habits.

 Increased Instruction: School Day, School Year

 The Academies of Math and Science operate on a 200-day school calendar with one hour of additional instruction built into each day.
 Compared to other schools with less instructional time, and typically 180 days in the school year, AMS provides students, parents, and communities the additional time needed for rigorous academic growth.
 With every additional hour and every additional day, AMS students develop a lifelong love of learning, and outperform students in surrounding schools.

 By the time they graduate 8th grade, students that attend an AMS school starting in Kindergarten will have participated in an additional: